 To Change Corporate Culture, Change Behaviors

-Choose the Behaviors that Strategically Matter
+- Choose the Behaviors that Strategically Matter Most

 It is not enough for employees to understand how their behavior should change.
-They must also fully buy into the need for change as an urgent priority to help ensure both individual and team success.
+Employees must also fully buy into the need for change as an urgent priority to help ensure both individual and team success.
 In our experience, if the desired behavior changes are not seen as necessary and urgent, employees will quickly retreat to the status quo.

-A Powerful Driver of Behavior Change
+- Increase Performance Pressure: A Powerful Driver of Behavior Change

 One of the most effective drivers of activating and spreading behavior change is positive peer performance pressure.
 We naturally look to our peers for defining what is acceptable behavior.
-In organizational cultures where performance expectations are clear and aligned, behavioral norms eventually prevail.
+In organizational cultures where performance expectations are clear and aligned, behavioral and team norms eventually prevail.Most workers tend to do what they see other respected leaders and high performers doing that bring them success.

-Identify Behavior Champions
+- Identify Behavior Champions

-And make sure all key executives are fully on board.
 Your leadership team is in position to take some very visible steps to support the new behaviors by virtue of their positional power.
 Their actions are watched carefully for clues on what the priorities really are.
 Executive words matter, but executive actions matter more.

-Remove Barriers to Cultural Change
+- Identify and Remove Barriers to Cultural Change

 Make sure that the desired new behaviors are not sabotaged or limited by any people, organizational structures, processes, or systems.
 If, for instance, you want the workplace to reflect more collaboration, do not reward employees who hoard information or resources.
 Be ready and willing to adjust anything that conflicts with the changes you need.